 In learning a language, students learn to communicate with and understand a different culture.
 The cultural understandings which are developed while studying any language promote harmony and tolerance in a multi-cultural community.
 In our rapidly evolving global community, knowing another language will provide a distinct advantage in the competitive global market.
 Studying a foreign language also enhances students’ understanding on how their own language works, and hence improves their skills in English and general literacy.

-Japanese is the LOTE (Language other than English) taught at Forest Lake SHS.
-The course focuses on the macro-skills of Listening, Speaking, Reading and Writing, which are developed through each year level.
+Japanese is the LOTE (Language other than English) and focuses on the macro-skills of Listening, Speaking, Reading and Writing, which are developed through each year level.
 Language learning is most successfully done with continuous study and skills practice.
 Constant revision is needed as knowledge is continually being expanded.
 Students must practice their use of the written and spoken language very regularly.
 Assessment at all levels is based on all four skills.

 Forest Lake State High School has links with Kinjo and Izumi Chuo High Schools in Japan.
 Kinjo and Forest Lake students interact in an annual exchange program, with each school visiting the other bi-annually.
 Students home-stay with Japanese/Australian families and attend school in each country.
 Izumi Chuo offers one Forest Lake student per year the opportunity to study in Japan for a year.